Making honey mead

 Honey runny vs crytallised

 These nutrients give natural honey its unique health properties and interestingly it has a low GI.
-Heating and processing alas drives off many of these phytochemicals, denatures the enzymes and raises the glycemic index alarmingly.
+Excessive warming and processing alas drives off many of these phytochemicals, denatures the enzymes and raises the glycemic index alarmingly.

 The subject is also central in the new movement weighing natural vs organic wines and meads.

-The yeast cells in mead also act as a useful probiotic.
+The living yeast culture in mead also acts as a useful probiotic.
 I have written previously of the importance of the microbiome for the happy tum; reducing inflammation in the body and balancing our immunity.

 Open a bottle of commercial honey and you’ll find it has no scent; but when you take off the lid from one sourced from a small beekeeper you will be greeted by the stunning fragrance of a million flowers.
 They are poles apart.